-&lt;sup>40 The remainder of this section draws on Nitzan and Bichler (2009: Ch.
+40The remainder of this section draws on Nitzan and Bichler (2009: Ch.
 7 and pp. 253-262).

-of accumulation, the site where value was determined and surplus value created.
+deemed productive: it was considered the engine of accumulation, the site where value was determined and surplus value created.
 The financial and commercial circuits-fractions, by contrast, were seen as unproductive, deriving their profit through an intra-capitalist redistributional struggle.

-This theoretical framework continues to underpin much of heterodox political economy, including its non-Marxist branches, and it is the linchpin of the modern financialization literature: the $M \rightarrow M'$ circuit/fraction, goes the argument, grows 'on account' of the $P \rightarrow P'$ (and some argue also the $C \rightarrow C'$ ) one, and this relative expansion is said to undermine productivity growth, increase inequality and breed stagnation.
+This theoretical framework continues to underpin much of heterodox political economy, including its non-Marxist branches, and it is the linchpin of the modern financialization literature: the $M \to M'$ circuit/fraction, goes the argument, grows 'on account' of the $P \to P'$ (and some argue also the $C \to C'$) one, and this relative expansion is said to undermine productivity growth, increase inequality and breed stagnation.

 In our view, the problem with this argument is threefold.
-The first is conceptual.
+The first difficulty is conceptual.
 For Marx accumulation is a 'real', backward-looking process denominated in dead labour.
 For capitalists, though, accumulation is a financial, forward-looking undertaking counted in discounted expected future earnings.
 From the latter's viewpoint, all capital and all capitalists are financial by definition, capitalism was therefore financial from the word go, and the notion of 'financialization' as a historical progression is meaningless.